Hysteretic wavelength selection in isometric, unsupported radial wrinkling: Discussion

-An expected consequence of such a simple size-based selection principle is that it should \textit{generalise} to other cases as well, provided wrinklons are the dominant wavelength-selection mechanism.
-For example, consider wavelength selection in a common hanging curtain.
-A curtain is not only rectangular, but also subject to a vertical tension field in the form of gravity.
-Due to this weight-induced tension, $L_{\rm wrinklon}$ in curtains scales differently \cite{Vandeparre2011} from our tension-free case (Eq.~\ref{eq:Lwrinklon}).
-However, irrespective of the scaling, \cite{Vandeparre2011} shows that the outer wavelength in a hanging curtain is selected by wrinklons.
-Then our size-based wavelength selection principle has the following implication.
-Let the curtain be of height $h$, and its manually fixed wavelength at the top boundary be $\lambda_0$.
-If $\lambda_0$ is coarse enough that $L_{\rm wrinklon}(\lambda_0) > h$, then there should be no wrinklons in the curtain, and we should see a uniform wrinkling pattern with wavelength $\lambda_0$.
-However, if we decrease $\lambda_0$ gradually, then we should find wrinklons forming as soon as $L_{\rm wrinklon}(\lambda_0) \sim h$, with a consequent doubling of the wavelength at the outer boundary.
-Such a concrete prediction for a crossover can be easily verified through experiments. \paragraph{} We also note that the scaling law Eq.~\ref{eq:lambda*} for $\lambda^*$ accounts for all the parameters in our inner Lamé system.
-Thus the ratio of $\lambda^*$ to $\tilde x$ is a pure number (estimated to be $\approx 2.2$) that should be the same even for more general cases of unsupported, inner boundary-contracted annuli (with free outer boundary).
-In Sec.~\ref{sec:results}, we have shown Eq.~\ref{eq:lambda*} to hold for the case of a pinned inner boundary, as well as an inner boundary that moves radially inwards.
-In Sec.~\ref{sec:methods_B}, we mention the case where the boundary is free to move even azimuthally along the constraining cylinder, and shows folding.
-In this case, the persistence of the wrinkles extends to the time scale where boundary points on the material can migrate azimuthally over a finite fraction of the circumference.
+We also note that the scaling law Eq.~\ref{eq:lambda*} for $\lambda^*$ accounts for all the parameters in our inner Lamé system.
+Thus the ratio of $\lambda^*$ to $\tilde x$ is a pure number ($\approx 2.2$) that should be the same even for more general cases of unsupported, inner boundary-contracted annuli (with free outer boundary).
+In Sec.~\ref{sec:RESULTS}, we have shown Eq.~\ref{eq:lambda*} to hold for both unpinned and pinned inner boundaries, with purely radial displacement.
+In Sec.~\ref{sec:methods_B}, we mention the case where the contracted boundary is also allowed to displace azimuthally on the constraining cylinder, and shows wrinkling as a transient state prior to folding \cite{Pal2022}.
+Here, the wrinkles persist on a time scale required for boundary points to migrate azimuthally over a finite fraction of the circumference.
 We would expect Eq.~\ref{eq:lambda*} to be valid in this transient regime.
 Finally, we might expect Eq.~\ref{eq:lambda*} to hold even for cases where the inner boundary is contracted in a different manner, e.g., when it is forced to live on a constraining cone instead of a cylinder.
 However, the numerical pre-factor need not be the same in this case.